-“My name is Paul,” he said.
-“I wanted you to know that I’m real.”
+“My name is Paul.
+I wanted you to know that I’m real.”

-The first obvious question many will have is: “What about the story in the book about how she was rescued―is any of that true now that Genelle has learned about these firemen?”
-We can only answer it this way: Genelle was buried alive for 27 hours, unable to see or hear anything going on above her.
-All she knows about what happened above her during that time is what she has been told over the years by people who were there.
-As Tom O’Brien said to me one day: “If you had 15,000 rescue workers on the rubble that day, you will get 15,000 different stories of what happened” because of all the chaos of the situation.
-What we have no doubt about today is that these nine firemen located and pulled Genelle from the rubble.
-For 10 years her wish was to find out who Paul was, and now she knows.
+The first question some might have is: “The story in the book about how Genelle was rescued―is it true now that she has learned about these firemen?”
+My answer is yes, though we have since learned that it isn’t the entire truth.
+Understand this: Genelle was buried alive for 27 hours, unable to see or hear anything.
+All she knows about what happened above her during that time is what she has been told over the years by people who were there and by media reports.
+The book was the truth as we knew it then.
+As Tom O’Brien said to me: “If you had 15,000 rescue workers on the rubble that day, you will get 15,000 different stories of what happened” because of all the chaos of the situation.
+What I do not doubt today is that the “Paul” Genelle refers to in the book is Paul Somin, and he and the other nine firemen I mentioned were involved in her rescue.

-The other question is that Genelle says in the book that Paul said her name before she told him what her name was – how does that fit into the story?
-Paul explained to me that Genelle actually did tell him her name first, but it was prior to him grabbing her hand in the rubble.
-He said while searching for survivors, he yelled through an elevator shaft to see if anybody would respond.
+The other question is, “Genelle says in the book that Paul said her name before she told him her name.
+How does that fit into the story?”
+Paul explained to me that Genelle did tell him her name first.
+He said that while searching for survivors, he yelled through an elevator shaft to see if anybody would respond.
 He said Genelle yelled back at him, and he asked her what her name was.
-Genelle has absolutely no recollection of that, but it is not surprising given the situation that she would not remember everything that happened.
-Soon after she yelled out her name to him, Paul found where she was, they locked hands and, well, you know the rest of the story.
+Genelle has no recollection of that, which is not surprising given the trauma she suffered.
+Soon after she yelled her name to him, Paul found where she was, they locked hands and, well, you know the rest of the story.

-I will close with this: A woman emailed me one day after reading the book and thanked Genelle and me for writing it.
-She said it had given her hope in her life at a time when she needed it most, which is precisely the theme of the book and our purpose for writing it.
-And then she said something I found very interesting – interesting because she had no idea that we had just come in contact with Paul.
-She said “You know, it really doesn’t matter whether he was an angel from above, or if he was human.
+A woman emailed me one day in the fall of 2011 after reading the book to thank Genelle and me for writing it.
+She said it gave her hope when she needed it most, which is precisely the theme of the book and was our purpose for writing it.
+And then she said something quite compelling, especially considering she didn’t know that I just met Paul.
+She said, “You know, it really doesn’t matter whether he was an angel from above or if he was human.
 I believe he was still sent to her by God, and he will always be her angel.”